 Death by irony it seems.
 “I’m not going in the lifeboats, I’ll catch a death a cold!”

-Following primarily the 2nd Officer Lightoller, we follow Titanic’s plight and also the California’s non rescue.
+Following primarily the 2nd Officer Lightoller, we follow Titanic’s plight and also the California’s non-rescue and general confusion from an external view.
 Filmed in black and white, everything still looks really well done and this is once again due to meticulously built sets and no digital effects to speak of.
-As usual there’s a good cross-section of other people to follow too but while it’s still emotional and dramatic, it somehow feels more authentic and less gimmicky with the heartstrings.
+As usual, there’s a good cross-section of other people to follow too but while it’s still emotional and dramatic, it somehow feels more authentic and less gimmicky with your the heartstrings.
+There’s a matter of fact way about things – a sternness and dry approach.
+It works because people are talking logistically first rather than emotionally and as things get more difficult over time, the emotional side slowly creeps in almost noticed.

 Aside from Kenneth Moore, the chef played by George Rose is great and although he adds light relief to the picture, it’s amazing a true story.
 Who’d have thought getting absolutely drunk would have saved his life?!